 She is also a practicing Hindu, and when she gets elected to Congress (she is almost certain to win – the 2nd Hawaiian Congressional District has chosen a Democrat as far back as anyone can remember) this will make her the first ever Hindu member of Congress, as well as one of the youngest Congresswomen ever.
-Oh, and did I mention that she is smart, claims to know where Russia is in relation to Hawaii, and is also incredibly hot, with drop-dead gorgeous, model quality good-looks.
+Oh, and did I mention that she is smart, well-spoken, claims to know where Russia is in relation to Hawaii, and incredibly media friendly, possessed of drop-dead gorgeous, model quality good-looks.

 Sarah Palin, eat your heart out.
-Tulsi is, quite simply, the perfect political package in the making: a wet-dream for Democrat Party elders, in more ways than one.
+Tulsi is, quite simply, the perfect political package in the making.
 In about twelve year’s from now, when you read about Tulsi Gabbard standing for election as Vice-President of the United States, remember where you first heard about her.
 Here’s the t-shirt to prove it.

 T-Shirts Three and Four: Hawaiian BBQ and Shave Ice